 You might suspect that given a world where context is constantly shifting, your nerd can’t focus, and you’d be partially correct.
 All that multi-tasking isn’t efficient.
 Your nerd knows very little about a lot.
 For many topics, his knowledge is an inch deep and four miles wide.
 He’s comfortable with this fact because he knows that deep knowledge about any topic is a clever keystroke away.
 See…

-You can be rightfully pissed off by this behavior — it’s simply rude — but seriously, I’m trying to help here.
-Your nerd’s insatiable quest for information and The High has tweaked his brain in an interesting way.
+You can be rightfully pissed off by this behavior — it’s simply rude — but seriously, remember that I’m trying to help here.
+Your nerd’s insatiable quest for information and The High has tweaked her brain in an interesting way.
 For any given piece of incoming information, your nerd is making a lightning fast assessment: relevant or not relevant?
 Relevance means that the incoming information fits into the system of things your nerd currently cares about.
 Expect active involvement from your nerd when you trip the relevance flag.
-If you trip the irrelevance flag, look for verbal punctuation announcing his judgment of irrelevance.
-It’s the word your nerd says when he’s not listening and it’s always the same.
-My word is “Cool”, and when you hear “Cool”, I’m not listening.
+If you trip the irrelevance flag, look for verbal punctuation announcing her judgment of irrelevance.
+It’s the word your nerd says when she’s not listening, and it’s always the same.
+My word is “Cool,” and when you hear “Cool,” I’m not listening.

 Information that your nerd is exposed to when the irrelevance flag is waving is forgotten almost immediately.
 I mean it.
-Next time you hear “Cool”, I want you to ask, “What’d I just say?”
-That awkward grin on your nerd’s face is the first step in getting him to acknowledge that he’s the problem in this particular conversation.
+Next time you hear “Cool,” I want you to ask, “What’d I just say?”
+That awkward grin on your nerd’s face is the first step in getting her to acknowledge that she’s the problem in this particular conversation.
 This behavior is one of the reasons that…

 The skills to interact with other people are there.
 They just lack a well-defined system.